 We are proud of the relationships we’ve built with Indigenous communities and are committed to providing business, employment and training opportunities to the people on whose lands we operate.
-This involves offering work opportunities and partnerships to qualified Indigenous workers and businesses and ensuring our general contractors engage meaningfully with Indigenous businesses.
+This involves, in collaboration with contractors and subcontractors, offering work opportunities and partnerships to qualified Indigenous workers and businesses and ensuring our contractors engage meaningfully with Indigenous businesses.

 Read our CSR report to learn more about Indigenous peoples and contracting at TransCanada.